PERSOL HR DATA BANK in APAC

 Laws related to labor unions

-Act No. 2 of 2004 Concerning Industrial Relations Disputes Settlement
+Law No. 2 of 2004 on Industrial Relations Disputes Settlement

-Act No. 2 of 2004 Concerning Industrial Relations Disputes Settlement (Industrial Relations Disputes Settlement Law) applies to the issues related to worker's rights, benefits (such as changes to the work contract), or termination of employment between an employer and laborers, including labor unions, as well as to disputes within labor unions, which stipulates the procedures for methods of dispute settlement, such as bilateral negotiations and arbitration.
-It should be noted that the organization in charge differs depending on the method of dispute resolution, such as mediators, arbitrators, the institute for the settlement of industrial relations disputes, and the Supreme Court.
+Law No. 2 of 2004 on Industrial Relations Disputes Settlement (Industrial Relations Disputes Settlement Law) applies to the issues related to worker's rights, benefits (such as changes to the employment agreement), or termination of employment between an employer and laborers, including labor unions, as well as to disputes within labor unions, which stipulates the procedures for methods of dispute settlement, such as bilateral negotiations and arbitration.
+It should be noted that the organization in charge differs depending on the method of dispute resolution, such as mediation, conciliation, arbitration, the Institute for the Settlement of Industrial Relations Disputes, and the Supreme Court. -

 Social security

-Act No. 24 of 2011 Social Security Organizing Agencies (Partially amended by the Omnibus Law)
+Law No. 24 of 2011 Social Security Organizing Agencies (Partially amended by the Amended Omnibus Law)

-Indonesia had a social security system called Jaminan Sosial Tenaga Karja (JAMSOSTEK), but since 2014, this was replaced by a new system called Badan Penyelenggara Jaminan Sosial (BPJS), which was created by new legislation introduced in 2011.7 Under the new legislation, foreign laborers who are working in Indonesia for more than six months, as well as Indonesian laborers, are obligated to join the Old Age Security Program, Pension Security Program, Health Care Security,8 Occupational Accident Security Program, and Death Security Program.
+Indonesia had a social security system called Jaminan Sosial Tenaga Kerja (JAMSOSTEK), but since 2014, this was replaced by a new system called Badan Penyelenggara Jaminan Sosial (BPJS), which was created by new legislation introduced in 2011.
+7 Under the new legislation, foreign laborers who have been working in Indonesia for more than six months, as well as Indonesian laborers, are obligated to join the Old Age Security Program, Pension Security Program, Health Care Security, 8 Occupational Accident Security Program, and Death Security Program.
 Laborers are required to fund these insurance programs at a specified rate, excluding worker's accident compensation insurance, which employers are required to fund, excluding death insurance.

-In addition to the above, the Omnibus Law added unemployment benefits (jaminan kehilangan pekerjaan).
+In addition to the above, the Amended Omnibus Law added unemployment benefits (jaminan kehilangan pekerjaan).
 Workers are provided with unemployment insurance, cash benefits, employment support, and vocational training to maintain a proper standard of living.
-Unemployment benefits are limited to six months of salary (the Omnibus Law, Article 82).
+Unemployment benefits are limited to six months of salary (the Amended Omnibus Law, Article 82). -

 Occupational safety of workers and social welfare

-Act No. 1 of 1970 Occupational Safety and Health
+Law No. 1 of 1970 on Occupational Safety and Health

 -